ja-he/dayplan/README.md

                     --category-filter work \
                     --human-readable
 ```

+### Views

+Using `ESC` you can switch from a single day's view to a week view, and from
+there to the full month.
+You can still scroll through the days and events in
+this mode but not perform and edits.

+Using `i` you can step back into the day view.

+### Configuration and Defaults

 By default dayplan uses the directory `${HOME}/.config/dayplan` for
 configuration and data storage.
 This directory can be set with the